dotfiles/dotfiles.github.com/README.md

 ### Updating star counts

-Some pages of the site order content by star count.
-To update these counts, you can use `script/update-star-count.py` (the maintainers will run this script periodically to keep counts up-to-date).
-For example, run `script/update-star-count.py --token $GITHUB_TOKEN _data/utilities.yml`.
+Some pages of the site order content by star count; these are updated automatically by the `update-star-counts.yml` GitHub Action.

 Follow [these
 instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)